 At first, I thought we'd be using community supplies because it's what I'd always done.
 But some of our seating options were smaller and it made leaving a caddy nearly impossible.
 So after a week, we ditched the community supplies and went to individual.

-I had student bring in a fabric pencil pouch to keep pencils, scissors, glue sticks, expo markers, erasers, a highlighter, and a sharpie.
+I had students bring in a fabric pencil pouch to keep pencils, scissors, glue sticks, expo markers, erasers, a highlighter, and a sharpie.
 The fabric pouches were easy to store and less bulky than the plastic ones.
 I made sure to buy extra pouches for friends who were unable to bring one in or broke theirs at some point.

 Part 3️⃣: Storage in a flexible seating classroomhttps://easyteachingtools.com/2018/08/flexible-seating-storage.html